 Similar to the salon event hashtag, a branded hashtag is a hashtag that is unique to your business.

 The difference is just that it’s not tied to a specific event.

 This means it’s “evergreen”.
-It continuous to exists and you should use it consistently as you or your salon clients posts about your salon.
+It continues to exist and you should use it consistently as you or your salon clients post about your salon.

-It can be as simple as your business name, tagline, an inspirational message, or a product you carry.
+It can be as simple as your business name, tagline, inspirational message, or product you carry.

 Your branded hashtag will typically have a low amount of posts but with highly relevant posts that are tightly connected to your salon.

 You can for example create specific hashtags for a unique service you perform or for your staff.

 The power of those hashtags lies in that they are specific to you.

 They are used to find out more about you, your salon, or the specific event that you created your branded hashtag for.
 It acts as a repository of content related to your salon.

 If you get your clients to post using your branded hashtag, this opens a door to their followers where they can explore more about your salon.